Novara-class cruiser: 1917

-In February 1917, Admiral Miklós Horthy planned a major raid on the drifters of the Otranto Barrage with all three ships of the Novara class participating in the attack.
+In February 1917, captain Miklós Horthy planned a major raid on the drifters of the Otranto Barrage with all three ships of the Novara class participating in the attack.
 The three cruisers were modified to resemble destroyers, and were thoroughly overhauled in preparation for the attack.
 Their boilers and turbines were cleaned to ensure the highest efficiency, and an anti-aircraft gun was installed on each ship.
 While the preparations were being made in late April and early May, destroyers made several sweeps down to the coast of Albania to ascertain Allied defenses, and the Austro-Hungarian ships found none.
 On 13 May, Rear Admiral (German: Konteradmiral) Alexander Hansa issued the order to begin the operation the following morning.
 The ships were to attack separately while two accompanying destroyers, Balaton and Csepel, made a diversionary attack on the drifters near the Albanian coast.
 On the night of 14 May, the ships departed port and managed to pass through the line of drifters in the darkness without being identified.
 As the sounds from the diversionary attack were heard, the drifters released their nets and began to head towards the Strait of Otranto.
 Between 3:30 am and 03:45 am on 15 May, the Novara-class cruisers opened fire on 47 drifters, though Saida stopped her engines and drifted toward the patrol vessels for about 30 minutes to conceal her position.
 The attack led to the sinking of fourteen drifters and four more were damaged before the Austro-Hungarians broke off the attack and withdrew.
 Saida attacked the Allied ships at 4:20 am, setting three drifters on fire, before stopping to pick up nineteen survivors.